- What is OpenShift?

 Ans: No, OpenShift is not difficult to learn.
 It is beginner-friendly.

 4. What framework was used to develop OpenShift?

 Ans: OpenShift was developed by Red Hat and is written in Go, and Angular.js.

 Ans: OpenShift and Kubernetes are both popular container management systems that both have unique features and advantages that set them apart from each other.
 As Kubernetes automates application deployments, scaling, and operations, OpenShift helps applications run more efficiently by working with Kubernetes.

 6. Does OpenShift use Kubernetes?

-No. OpenShift and Kubernetes are different container orchestration platforms.
-OpenShift has a built-in Kubernetes platform, which makes the installation process easier, but limited to Red Hat Linux distributions.
+Ans: No. OpenShift and Kubernetes are different container orchestration platforms.
+OpenShift has a built-in Kubernetes platform, which makes the installation process easier, but is limited to Red Hat Linux distributions.